gpbl/react-day-picker/website/docs/guides/modifiers.md

 modifiers-custom.tsx
 ```

-## Styling days with modifiers
+## Styling modifiers

 A day can be styled according to its modifiers – using CSS or inline styles.

-### Styling via class names
+### Via class names

-A modifier is added in the class name of the Day element: for example, a disabled day will get the `.rdp-day_disabled` class name, a "booked" day
+A modifier is added in the class of the Day element.
+Assign classes to modifiers via the `modifierClassNames` prop.

+For example, a disabled day will get the `.rdp-day_disabled` class name, a "booked" day
 `.rdp-day_booked`, etc.

-You can change which class name get each modifier via [modifierClassNames](/api/interfaces/daypickerprops#modifiersclassnames).
-Is also possible to
-just the class name prefix via [modifierPrefix](/api/interfaces/daypickerprops#modifierPrefix).

 The following example adds `.my-booked-class` to the day with a `booked` modifier – applying a custom class name to it.